Germany: Trier deadly car ramming trial gets underway | DW | 19.08.2021

 Judges will determine whether the 51-year-old accused can be held completely liable due to his mental state of mind

-The indictment is expected to be read in court on Thursday on the first day of proceedings.
+The indictment is expected to be read in court on Thursday during the first day of proceedings.

 kb/rs (AFP,dpa)